-Net cash provided by operating activities of \$107.2 million increased by \$38.6 million during 2013 when compared to the prior year, primarily due to an increase in earnings as adjusted for non-cash transactions.
-Throughout both 2013 and 2012, our cash flows from operations were derived principally from: (i) our earnings from on-going operations prior to non-cash expenses such as depreciation, amortization and stock-based compensation and adjustments to our provision for sales returns and allowances; (ii) the tax benefit associated with our deferred tax asset, which reduces our cash outlay for income tax expense; and (iii) changes in our working capital.
+Net cash provided by operating activities of \$102.3 million decreased by \$5.0 million during 2014 when compared to the prior year, primarily due to a decrease in earnings as adjusted for non-cash transactions, partially offset by an increase in cash flow from operations associated with working capital.
+Throughout both 2014 and 2013, our cash flows from operations were derived principally from: (i) our earnings from on-going operations prior to non-cash expenses such as depreciation, amortization, stock-based compensation and adjustments to our provision for sales returns and allowances; (ii) the tax benefit associated with our deferred tax assets, which reduces our cash outlay for income tax expense; and (iii) changes in our working capital.